103rd Attack Squadron: World War II

 Inducted into active Federal service 17 February 1941 at Philadelphia, and transferred to the Harrisburg Municipal Airport, arriving there 27 February 1941.

 In February 1941, as the war in Europe raged, the unit was ordered to active service, performing antisubmarine patrols off the coast of New England.
 In 1943, the 103rd finally moved into the latest combat aircraft.
 First, the pilots and maintenance personnel were given steady upgrades in equipment beginning with the P-39 Airacobra, P-40 Warhawks, and then the B-25 Mitchell.
 Eventually this culminated in training on the photo-reconnaissance variant of the P-38 Lightning called the F-5C.
 The twin-engine F-5C had all of the P-38's guns replaced by cameras.

-After a year's worth of training, the 103rd deployed to the China-Burma-India (CBI) Theater of war in 1944 where it operated out of various fields in India and Burma.
+After a year's worth of training, the 103rd deployed to the China-Burma-India Theater in 1944 where it operated out of various fields in India and Burma.
 It was heavily involved in photo reconnaissance activities over Burma, supporting the US Army forces fighting the Japanese in the jungles there.
 The 103rd personnel stayed in that theater until the end of the war.

 Pennsylvania Air National Guard

-The wartime 40th Photographic Reconnaissance Squadron was re-designated as the 103rd Bombardment Squadron and allotted to the Pennsylvania Air National Guard, on 24 May 1946.
-It was organized at Philadelphia International Airport, and was extended federal recognition on 20 December 1948 by the National Guard Bureau.
-The 103rd Bombardment Squadron was bestowed the history, honors, and colors of the 40th PRS.
-The squadron was equipped with B-26 Invader light bombers and assigned to the 111th Bombardment Group.
+The 40th Photographic Reconnaissance Squadron was redesignated the 103rd Bombardment Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at Philadelphia International Airport, and extended federal recognition on 20 December 1948].
+The 103rd Bombardment Squadron was equipped with B-26 Invader light bombers and assigned to the 111th Bombardment Group.